michaelevensen/CollectionViewEmbed/README.md

 # CollectionViewEmbed
 An example at embedding horizontally paging UICollectionViews into UITableViewCells.

-Also has sticky headers for each individual UICollectionView in cells.
+Has sticky headers for each individual UICollectionView in cells (take a look at CustomSectionHeaderFlowLayout.swift for more on that).